dhaitz/CalibFW/DOCUMENTATION.md

 dictionary), a list of files and the Run command:

     conf = cbase.BaseConfig('data', '2012')
-    conf["InputFiles"] = cbase.CreateFileList("/storage/.../*.root", sys.argv)
+    conf["InputFiles"] = "/storage/.../*.root"
     conf = cbase.ExpandConfig("AK5PFJetsCHSL1L2L3Res", conf)
     conf = cbase.treeconfig(conf)
-    cbase.Run(conf, sys.argv)

-To test the configuration, use
+To test the configuration (fast mode), use

-    python $EXCALIBUR_BASE/cfg/artus/data.py --fast
+    artus data -f

 (set the number of testfiles with `--fast n`, default is 3)

-If the test was successful, you can run the jobs on the EKPcluster using the redo script:
+If the test was successful, you can run the jobs on the EKPcluster using the batch mode:

-    . scripts/redo.sh data.py
+    artus data -b

-Your Ntuple will then be available at `$EXCALIBUR_WORK/work/data/out/artus.root`
+Your Ntuple will then be available at `$EXCALIBUR_WORK/artus/data/data.root`

 ## Further needed
 The JEC txt files need to be places in the data/jec/ directory.
 For a MC file,